madsharm/hubot-plusplus-improved/README.md

 Run the following command

-    $ npm install hubot-plusplus
+    $ npm install hubot-plusplus-improved

 Then to make sure the dependencies are installed:

     $ npm install

-To enable the script, add a `hubot-plusplus` entry to the `external-scripts.json` file (you may need to create this file).
+To enable the script, add a `hubot-plusplus-improved` entry to the `external-scripts.json` file (you may need to create this file).

-    ["hubot-plusplus"]
+    ["hubot-plusplus-improved"]

 ## Configuration

 Some of the behavior of this plugin is configured in the environment:

 `HUBOT_PLUSPLUS_KEYWORD` - alters the word you use to ask for the points, default `score`.
-`HUBOT_PLUSPLUS_REASONS` - the text used for the word "reasons" when hubot lists the top-N report, default `raisins`.
+`HUBOT_PLUSPLUS_REASONS` - the text used for the word "reasons" when hubot lists the top-N report, default `reasons`.